Skip to content

 Ferry from Naples to Procida

-You arrive in Procida at the main marina.
+When you’re arriving in Procida by boat from Naples, you will arrive in Procida at the main marina.
 It’s a fairly nice area.
-There are a collection of cafes near the waterfront.
+There’s a collection of cafes near the waterfront.
 And also nice views across the water where you can watch the boats.

 Procida day trip from Naples